Ronnie Dove: Country music

-After his stints with Certron and Wrayco, he signed a new deal with Decca Records in 1971 and pointed his career in a more country oriented direction, scoring two minor country chart hits and an album.
-Later, he moved to the Motown country label Melodyland and had a top 40 country hit with a cover of Bobby Darin’s "Things", which would become his highest charting country hit, reaching #25.
+After his stints with Certron and Wrayco, Dove signed a new deal with Decca Records in 1971 and pointed his career in a more country-oriented direction, scoring two minor country chart hits and an album.

+Later, he moved to the Motown country label Melodyland and had a top 40 country hit with a cover of Bobby Darin's "Things", which became his highest charting country hit, reaching #25.
 During this period, he recorded two albums of country music, but neither ended up being released.

-Although he moved to some smaller, independent labels throughout the rest of the 1970’s and 1980’s, he still continued to record.
-Dove opened his own club in Baltimore, and his fans were able to see him perform through the 1980s.
+Although Dove moved to some smaller, independent labels throughout the rest of the 1970s and 1980s, he still continued to record.
+He opened his own club in Baltimore, and his fans were able to see him perform through the 1980s.
 He briefly revived the Diamond record label in 1987 to release a couple of singles and an album.
-These two singles managed to reach the lower rungs of Billboard's Country charts.
+These two singles managed to reach the lower rungs of Billboards country charts.

-Later career
+Later career and death

 Dove quit show business in 1989 to care for his ailing mother.
-She died in 1991, and Dove resumed performing.
-Dove continued to perform, mostly on the East Coast, and nationwide.
-There have been several compilations issued on CD, including The Complete Original Chart Hits: 1964-69, available from Real Gone Music.
-Dove owns the rights to his music catalog.
+She died in 1991, and he resumed performing, mostly on the East Coast and nationwide.

+Several compilations have been issued on CD, including The Complete Original Chart Hits: 1964-69, available from Real Gone Music.
+Dove owned the rights to his music catalog.

-In 2018, Ronnie Dove Music reissued his 1967 album Cry album digitally, sourced from newly available tapes.
-As of 2021, all of his Diamond Records albums (including 1988's From The Heart) have been reissued digitally.
+In 2018, Dove reissued his 1967 album Cry digitally, sourced from newly available tapes.
+As of 2021, all his Diamond Records albums (including 1988's From the Heart) have been reissued digitally.

-In 2019, Ronnie’s song “Happy Summer Days” was featured in an Amazon commercial.
+In 2019, Dove's song "Happy Summer Days" was featured in an Amazon commercial.

-Dove retired from performing in 2023, performing his final show on May 14th.
+He retired from performing in 2023, performing his final show on May 14.

+Dove died at his home under hospice care on September 15, 2026, at the age of 91.

 Television

-Dove has appeared on The Ed Sullivan Show, American Bandstand, Where the Action Is, The Mike Douglas Show, The Merv Griffin Show, The Lloyd Thaxton Show, The Bob Braun Show, That Nashville Music, Nashville Now, and several other local and national television shows.
-More recently, he appeared on RFD-TV’s Shotgun Red Variety Show in 2013.
+Dove appeared on The Ed Sullivan Show, American Bandstand, Where the Action Is, The Mike Douglas Show, The Merv Griffin Show, The Lloyd Thaxton Show, The Bob Braun Show, That Nashville Music, Nashville Now, and several other local and national television shows.
+He appeared on RFD-TV's Shotgun Red Variety Show in 2013.

-In addition, he also hosted his own television show.
-The Ronnie Dove Show aired on several stations throughout the East coast in 1966.
+He also hosted his own television show.
+The Ronnie Dove Show aired on several stations on the East Coast in 1966.
 Only two episodes of the show survive (one featuring The Drifters, the other featuring Bobbi Martin).

-Ronnie sells DVDs of the shows on his website as well as at some personal appearances.
+Dove sold DVDs of the shows on his website as well as at some personal appearances.